If you don’t know much about the translation services, this article is for you.

 Это легко, как раз, два, три!

-Pardon me, what’s this?
-Apparently, just the machine translation of the phrase “It’s as easy as one, two, three!” which is confusing for a Russian speaker.
-There are many equivalents that would fit here: «проще простого», «легче некуда», «просто, как дважды два», «совершать покупки еще никогда не было так просто», «покупай без лишних хлопот», etc., etc. Instead, this has become another case of failed communication.
+Apparently, that’s just the machine translation of the phrase “It’s as easy as one, two, three!”
+But this is confusing for a Russian speaker.
+There are many equivalents that would fit here: «проще простого», «легче некуда», «просто, как дважды два», «совершать покупки еще никогда не было так просто», «покупай без лишних хлопот», etc. Instead, this has become another case of failed communication.